Professor Nana Anokye

 - Tel: +44 (0)1895 266662

-Nana is the Director of Research at the Department of Clinical Sciences within the College of Health and Life Sciences.
+Nana is the Director of Division of Global Public Health at the Department of Health Sciences within the College of Medicine, Health and Life Sciences.

 Nana's work on Economics of Physical Activity has been used by the National Institute for Health and Care Excellence to formulate three national public health guidelines on exercise referral schemes, and brief advice for adults in primary care.

 He has quantified how time and money prices influence behaviour change.

 Having won the Walduck Prize for Research Impact, Nana’s work further secured prestigious UK Department of Health funding to conduct the first ever English general population survey on the economics of physical activity.

 His interests in public health are wide-ranging.
 How primary care can improve health outcomes; whether financial incentives improve maternal and child health; and what the link between shopping vouchers and breastfeeding may be, are some of the public health questions Nana is keen to answer.